-Acceptable Solutions Performance Criteria per residential or mixed use site not fronting a pedestrian priority street (Figure E6.7.12); or (iii) (iii) Individual bins are commercially serviced without being placed on the kerbside for collection.
-Planner Response Waste will be commercially serviced and will be remove red through the services entry onto Collins Street via the services int.
-Refer to the Waste management plan prepared by one emilegrid in Appendix I for further details.
-The acceptable solution (A1) is met.
-9 A2 P2 An on-site storage area, with an impervious surface (unless for compostables), must be provided for bins that: (a) if for separate bins per dwelling, visitor accommodation or commercial tenancy: (i) provides an area for the exclusive use of each dwelling, accommodation unit or tenancy, and is not located between the building and a frontage; (ii) is set back not less than 4.5m from a frontage unless within a fully enclosed building; A storage area for waste and recycling bins must be provided that is: (a) capable of storing the number of bins required for the site; (b) of sufficient size to enable convenient and safe access and manoeuvrability for occupants, and waste collection vehicles where relevant; (c) in a location on-site that is conveniently and safely accessible to occupants, without compromising the amenity and flow of public spaces; (d) screened from view from public spaces and dwellings or accommodation units; and
+Acce eptabl e Solutions Performance Criteria per residential or mixed use site not fronting a pedestrian priority street (Figure E6.7.12); or (iii) (iii) Individual bins are commercially serviced without being placed on the kerbside for collection.
+Plani ner Re esponse be commercially serviced and will be remove es lift. ed through the services entry onto Collins Street via Refe r to th ne Waste management plan prepared by one milegrid in Appendix I for further details.
+The accep table solution (A1) is met.
+A2 P2 ess for : if for acco (i) storage area, with an impervious surface recompostables), must be provided for bins a separate bins per dwelling, visitor mmodation or commercial tenancy: provides an area for the exclusive use of each dwelling, accommodation unit or tenancy, and is not located between the building and a frontage; is set back not less than 4.5m from a frontage unless within a fully enclosed building; is not less than 5.5m horizontally from any dwelling or accommodation unit unless for A storage area for waste and recycling bins must be provided that is: (a) capable of storing the number of bins required for the site; (b) of sufficient size to enable convenient and safe access and manoeuvrability for occupants, and waste collection vehicles where relevant; (c) in a location on-site that is conveniently and safely accessible to occupants, without compromising the amenity and flow of public spaces; (d) screened from view from public spaces and dwellings or accommodation units; and if the storage area is for common use, separated (b) bins associated with that dwelling, or within a fully enclosed building; and is screened from the frontage and any dwelling or accommodation unit by a wall to a height not less than 1.2m above the finished surface level of the storage area. from dwellings or units on the site to minimise impacts caused by odours and noise.